Signs Your Fleet Needs Commercial Truck and Trailer Repair

 - Dirty tone rings

 Product leaks are problematic for a variety of reasons.
-They can degrade product quality, cause contamination, ruin food-grade freight, or make your product undeliverable, which costs you substantial time and money.
-The two most common signs that your cargo tank is leaking are a product in the voids and the pungent odor of the product where there shouldn’t be any smell.
+They can degrade product quality, cause contamination, ruin food-grade freight, or make your product undeliverable, costing you substantial time and money.
+The two most common signs your cargo tank is leaking are a product in the voids and the pungent odor of the product where there shouldn’t be any smell.

 Nicks and gouges may not seem like much, but they result from some type of impact.
-You should always bring your vehicle in for tanker trailer repair after an accident.
+You should always bring your vehicle in for repair after an accident.
 Even if there’s no indication of extensive damage, the impact often causes damage to the coupling that isn’t easily recognizable.
 Expert mechanics take the coupling plate off and perform an internal visual inspection.
-Even if there’s no critical damage, putting a new one on may be the best plan of action.
+Even if there’s no critical damage, putting a new one on may be the best plan.

-Unloading pipes usually have a sight glass so you can monitor the oil inside your equipment without having to shut it down.
-These transparent tubes play an essential role in the early detection of leaks, contamination, and other issues.
-Sight glass is easily cracked, so ask your mechanic to inspect it when going in for tanker trailer repairs.
+Unloading pipes usually have a sight glass to monitor the oil inside your equipment without shutting it down.
+These transparent tubes play an essential role in detecting leaks, contamination, and other issues early.
+Sight glass is easily cracked, so ask your mechanic to inspect it when going in for repairs.

-Proactive tanker truck maintenance helps you extend the lifespan of your truck and equipment, reduce costs, eliminate the need for replacements, and avoid tanker trailer repairs.
-Bringing your truck in for routine checks and maintenance allows certified technicians to pinpoint minor issues before they become costly problems.
+Proactive maintenance helps you extend the lifespan of your equipment, reduce costs, avoid replacements, and minimize tanker trailer repairs.
+Bringing your truck in for routine checks allows certified technicians to pinpoint minor issues before they become costly problems.

 In some instances, following regular cargo tank inspection intervals is more than a helpful suggestion—it’s required.
 The Department of Transportation (DOT) requires yearly inspections to ensure all trucks on the road meet their regulatory requirements.
 These inspections include almost every working part of your truck.
-If you need tanker trailer repair, they’re sure to find the issue.
+They’re sure to find the issue if you need tanker trailer repair.

-Since 1985, White Tank has provided the highest-quality tanker truck repairs, preventative maintenance, tank washes, testing, and installs available.
-Our R-Stamp certified technicians are more than capable of handling any tank weld repairs you may need.
+Since 1985, White Tank has provided high-quality tanker truck repairs, preventative maintenance, tank washes, testing, and installs.
+Our R-Stamp certified technicians are more than capable of handling any tank weld repairs you need.
 And if you’re experiencing any problems that require part replacements, our extensive inventory of products is available when you need it most.

-If you’re in the Missouri, Kansas, or southern Illinois area and need tanker truck maintenance, repairs, inspections, or other services, reach out to White Tank today.
+If you’re in Missouri, Kansas, or Southern Illinois and need tanker truck maintenance, repairs, inspections, or other services, reach out to White Tank today.